jruizcabrejos/jruizcabrejos/content/publications/journal-article-3/index.md

 summary: The study demonstrates the use of drone-based multispectral imaging to identify malaria vector larval habitats with high accuracy.
 This innovative approach supports targeted interventions, improving resource allocation for malaria control efforts.
 tags:
 - Malaria
-title: The study introduces an open-source, 3D-printable GPS tracker to monitor human movement and its influence on malaria epidemiology in river networks.
-Tested in the Peruvian Amazon, it provides insights into mobility patterns critical for malaria control strategies.
+title: Open-Source 3D Printable GPS Tracker to Characterize the Role of Human Population Movement on Malaria Epidemiology in River Networks A Proof-of-Concept Study in the Peruvian Amazon
 url_code:
 url_dataset: ""
 url_pdf: https://doi.org/10.3389/fpubh.2020.526468